GerbenAaltink/libsql-client-server-benchmark/README.md

 You only have to run `make`.
 This will create a new python environment, installs the requirements and runs the application.

-Running without rebuilding environment is doable using `make test`.
+Running without rebuilding environment is doable using `make bench`.
 To (re)install but not run execute `make install`.

 ## Screen recording